 Tourism is an important economic contributor to the region.
-Coastal and marine recreational opportunities include general recreation (Section 5.2), recreational and charter fishing (Sections 5.7 and 5.8.7), whale watching, scenic cruises and four-wheel driving (DENR 2010; South Australian Tourism Commission 2015).
+Coastal and marine recreational opportunities include recreational and charter fishing (Sections 5.7 and 5.8.7), shark watching and scenic cruises (DENR 2010; South Australian Tourism Commission 2015).

-Baseline information on tourism relevant to the SJBGMP includes:
+Baseline information on tourism relevant to the NIGMP includes:

 - Bailey et al. (2012b) provided information on expenditure by tourists for the Lower Eyre Peninsula region (see Appendix C).
-Expenditure by tourists in 2009/10 in the Lower Eyre Peninsula region of about \$26 million contributed about 14 per cent of its total value of exports, about 7 per cent of its gross regional product and about 9 per cent of its jobs. - Tourism Research Australia provides time series of international and domestic tourism numbers and expenditure, and the number of tourism businesses, for South Australia's tourism regions (Tourism Research Australia 2015, see Figure 15 and Figure 16).
+Expenditure by tourists in 2009/10 in the Lower Eyre Peninsula region of about \$26 million contributed about 14 per cent of its total value of exports, about 7 per cent of its gross regional product and about 9 per cent of its jobs. - Tourism Research Australia provides time series of international and domestic tourism numbers and expenditure, and the number of tourism businesses, for South Australia's tourism regions (Tourism Research Australia 2015, see Figure 14 and Figure 15).
 Expenditure by tourists in the Eyre tourism region (see Appendix C) in 2013/14 was \$300 million.
 Data are available for previous years, but are not comparable with 2013/14 due to a change in methods (Tourism Research Australia 2015). - The South Australian Tourism Commission prepares regional tourism profiles using information from international and national visitor surveys conducted by Tourism Research Australia.
 During 2013 and 2014, 31 per cent of domestic visitors to Eyre Peninsula (from Whyalla to the Western Australian border, see Appendix

-- C) visited the beach, 22 per cent went fishing, and 15 per cent visited national or state parks (South Australian Tourism Commission unpublished data). - A report by BDA Marketing Planning for Tourism Australia (Australia Consumer Demand Research) based on a survey of international visitors found that beaches were the top Australian attraction, appealing to 53 per cent of visitors, and viewing aquatic wildlife was the top experience, appealing to 50 per cent of visitors (Tourism Australia, undated a). - DEWNR maintains a register of coastal and marine tourism operators in South Australia (DEWNR unpublished data).
-In 2014 up to five coastal or marine tourism operators (mostly based in Port Lincoln) used the SJBGMP, offering a range of activities including fishing charters, swimming with Australian sea lions, and/or general cruises and sight-seeing.
-(DEWNR unpublished data, South Australian Tourism Commission 2015).
+- C) visited the beach, 22 per cent went fishing, and 15 per cent visited national or state parks (South Australian Tourism Commission unpublished data). - A report by BDA Marketing Planning for Tourism Australia (Australia Consumer Demand Research) based on a survey of international visitors found that beaches were the top Australian attraction, appealing to 53 per cent of visitors, and viewing aquatic wildlife was the top experience, appealing to 50 per cent of visitors (Tourism Australia, undated a). - DEWNR maintains a database of coastal and marine tourism operators in South Australia (DEWNR unpublished data).
+In 2014, up to five marine tourism operators (based in Port Lincoln) used the NIGMP, offering a range of activities including shark cage diving, fishing charters, swimming with Australian sea lions and/or general cruises and sight-seeing. - Smith and Page (2015) provided information on the number of days per year that white shark tourism operations occurred at North Neptune Islands.
+Between 2000 and 2010, the number of days per year increased from about 110 to 260. - DEWNR maintains a database of the number of white shark cage diving visitors (DEWNR unpublished data).
+In 2014/15, the total number of visitors was 8,282.

-Figure 15.
+Figure 14.
 Number of overnight visitors and tourism expenditure for the Eyre Peninsula tourism region.
 Source: Tourism Research Australia (2015).

-Figure 16.
+Figure 15.
 Number of tourism businesses in the Eyre Peninsula tourism region.
 Source: Tourism Research Australia (2015).
 No data were available for 2013/14.